 Muddy Waters is an institution for coffee drinkers in Uptown Minneapolis that serves as a morning bell, an afternoon hangout and the late night rally point for a progressive, multi-generational crowd.
-My sister, Danielle, and her partner, Sarah, inherited a mess when they bought the place, but after a few short years they made Muddy’s thrive.
-Then, several months ago the landlord passed along a huge rent increase, forcing them to seek a new location.
+My sister inherited a mess when she bought the place, but after a few short years she made Muddy’s thrive.
+Then, several months ago the landlord passed along a huge rent increase, forcing her to seek a new location.

 Dealing with their landlord, seeking new space, funding the build-out and breaking ground on construction each came with their own stress, expense and worry.
-As usual, Danielle took these negatives and turned them into gold.
+As is her way, Danielle took these negatives and turned them into gold.

 The genius in these activities is simple: communication connects people.
 Muddy Waters makes their clients and the community feel as if they are part of the process, part of the family and hopefully, part of the solution to their predicament.
 Her customers take ownership of the new place at an emotional level, and they become focused on making it succeed.

 One of the big benefits you have as a small law firm competing against BigLaw firms is the personal side: Your clients know you, like you and want you to succeed.
 They aren’t rooting for Skadden Arps, but they are rooting for you.
 You want to foster that, and the way to do it is by making them feel like they share your success.
 Communicate what makes your business tick.

 Are you redesigning your company logo?
 Share your options with your clients and let them chime in with their preferences.
 Thinking of bringing on a new partner?
 Ask your clients what they think of her.
 Thinking that you should pursue new clients but don’t know who?
 Maybe your clients have some ideas.